Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 • Household appliances: coffee machines, vacuum cleaners, lamps

-• Sports equipment: bikes, scooters, hiking gear
+• Sports equipment: bikes, scooters, hiking equipment

 • Textiles: clothes, curtains, tablecloths